Darxo/Hardened/README.md

 ### World Parties

+- Add many new name combinations for roaming Mercenary Parties
 - Introduce a roaming **Bounty Hunter** company.
 They behave very similar to roaming Mercenary Companies but use different units to fight
 - World Parties are no longer stunned, when you cancel the combat dialog with them
 - Food Products transported by Caravans now always drop at full stacksize and freshness